Midnight Special (song)

-"Midnight Special" is a traditional folk song thought to have originated among prisoners in the American South.
-The song refers to the passenger train Midnight Special and its "ever-loving light" (sometimes "ever-living light").
+"Midnight Special" (Roud 6364) is a traditional folk song thought to have originated among prisoners in the American South.
+The song refers to the passenger train Midnight Special and its "ever-loving light."

 The song is historically performed in the country-blues style from the viewpoint of the prisoner and has been performed by many artists.

 History

 Lyrics appearing in the song were first recorded in print by Howard Odum in 1905:

 However, these lyrics are known to be floater lines, appearing in various African-American songs of that period, notably in the "Grade-Songs", which are about prison captains and have nothing to do with a train or a light.

 The first printed reference to the song itself was in a 1923 issue of Adventure magazine, a three-times-a-month pulp magazine published by the Ridgway Company.
 In 1927 Carl Sandburg published two different versions of "Midnight Special" in his The American Songbag, the first published versions.

-The song was first commercially recorded on the OKeh label in 1926 as "Pistol Pete's Midnight Special" by Dave "Pistol Pete" Cutrell (a member of McGinty's Oklahoma Cow Boy Band).
-Cutrell follows the traditional song except for semi-comedic stanzas about McGinty and Gray and "a cowboy band":
+The song was first commercially recorded on the OKeh label in 1926 as "Pistol Pete's Midnight Special" by Dave "Pistol Pete" Cutrell, a member of McGinty's Oklahoma Cow Boy Band.
+Cutrell follows the traditional song except for semi-comedic stanzas about Billy McGinty and Otto Gray, who took over as bandleader and manager when McGinty left the band, and "a cowboy band":

 In March 1929, the band, now Otto Gray and the Oklahoma Cowboys, recorded the song again, this time with the traditional title using only the traditional lyrics.

 Sam Collins recorded the song commercially in 1927 under the title "The Midnight Special Blues" for Gennett Records.
 His version also follows the traditional style.
 His is the first to name the woman in the story, Little Nora, and he refers to the Midnight Special's "ever-living" light: